lhns/scala-edifact/README.md

 # scala-edifact
-An Edifact parser library written in scala
+A small Edifact parser library written in scala

+## License
+This project uses the Apache 2.0 License.
+See the file called LICENSE.